High precision tests of QCD without scale or scheme ambiguities: PMC results for thrust and the -parameter

 \subsection{NNLO $C$-parameter distribution results}

 The same analysis applies straightforwardly to the $C$-parameter distribution including the regularizing $\eta$ parameter, which has been set to the same value~$3.51$.
 The same scales of Eq.~\eqref{icfscale1} and Eq.~\eqref{icfscale2} apply to the $C$-parameter distribution in the region $0<C<0.75$ and in the region $0.75<C<1$.
 In fact, due to kinematic constraints that set the $A_{\mathit{Conf}}=0$, we also have the same iCF effect for the $C$-parameter.

-Results for the $C$-parameter scales and distributions are shown in Fig.~\ref{Cpar-scales} and Fig.~\ref{Cpar} respectively.
+Results for the $C$-parameter scales are shown in Fig.~\ref{Cpar-scales}.
+We notice the effect of the iCF intrinsic conformality on the LO-PMC$_\infty$ scale, which terminates at the kinematic boundary $C=0.75$.
+In fact, at this boundary $A_{\rm Conf}=0$ and thus sets the whole conformal subset $\sigma_{\rm I}=0$.
+The NLO-PMC$_\infty$ scale has two distinct domains separated by the kinematic constraint $C=0.75$.
+In the range $0<C<0.75$, the NLO-PMC$_\infty$ scale has the same physical behavior as the LO-PMC$_\infty$ scale, in the range $0.75<C<0.97$ is almost constant, due to a similar behavior of the numerator and denominator in Eq.\ref{mu2} and at $C=0.97$ it goes through a saturation effect given by the $C_1$ coefficient in Eq.\ref{mu2}, which becomes null.
+Results for the $C$-parameter distributions are shown in Fig.~\ref{Cpar}.

 Theoretical errors have been calculated, as in the previous case, using standard criteria and results indicate an average error over the entire spectrum $0<C<1$ of the $C$-parameter distribution at NLO and at NNLO of $\bar{\delta}\simeq 7.26\%$ and $2.43\%$ respectively.